 – Subject all transactions to the regulations that such business activities are subject to (e.g. margin requirements).
 Amazingly,

 through effective lobbying, that has not necessarily been the case.

 – Increase transparency.
 This likely means less complexity.
 A regulator needs to see and be able to understand what’s

 happening.
 “Debt and complexity don’t work well together.
 We have people with an upside, but apparently no one with the

 downside.”
 This also means less over the counter trading and more trading on exchanges.

 Advocates of reining in the biggest banks believe these measures will help limit the size of very large banks.

-Another approach to rein in megabanks failed to pass in the Senate last summer, 2013.
+Another approach to rein in megabanks failed to pass in the summer of 2013.
 The Terminating Bailouts for Taxpayer Fairness Act (TBTF from the acronym for TooBigToFail) was offered by Sen. Sherrod Brown (D-Oh) and David Vitter (R-La).
 The measure would have required financial institutions with more than $500 billion in assets to increase their “equity capital”.
 The Independent Community Bankers of America as well as Tom Hoeing, Vice Chairman of the FDIC, endorsed the measure.
 I, likewise, would support such steps.